Samueliyiola/Samueliyiola/README.md

 Hi- 👋 Hi, I’m @Samueliyiola
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning javascript(node.js) for backend web development and Data Structures and algorithm(Java)
+- 🌱 I’m currently learning javascript(react.js) for frontend web development and Data Structures and algorithm(Java)
 - 💞️ I’m looking to collaborate on projects that would help enhance my knowledge on the above fields and even more.
 - 📫 How to reach me samueliyiola13@gmail.com// twitter.com/samiyiola